Peter Mullen: Life and career

-Mullen also served as Chaplain to the Lord Mayor of London for 2001/02 and Honorary Chaplain to the Worshipful Companies of Cutlers, Woolmen, Chartered Secretaries and Administrators, Marketors, Fuellers, Water Conservators as well as the Honourable Company of Air Pilots in the City of London, and was appointed a Chaplain of the Order of Saint Lazarus (ChLJ).

-Despite enduring popularity with his City congregation, Mullen reluctantly retired from active ministry on his seventieth birthday in January 2012, being appointed an Assistant Priest to the Bishops of London and then Chichester.

-Religious views
+In 1998 he became Rector of St Michael's Cornhill and St Sepulchre-without-Newgate, and Chaplain to the Stock Exchange.
+He was made to retire, against his will, and against the will of his enormously supportive congregation, on his seventieth birthday in January 2012.

+Views

-A staunch adherent and vocal advocate of Anglo-Catholicism, Mullen has been a noted critic of homosexuality.
+Mullen is noted for his criticism of homosexuality.
 Writing on his online blog, he stated that homosexuals should carry health warnings, for instance, "Sodomy may seriously damage your health".
-He later explained that his comments were 'satirical', and went further by emphasising that he has homosexual friends.
-Nonetheless, a spokesman for the diocese of London made an announcement distancing Bishop Chartres and fellow clergy from Dr Mullen's statements, following which these comments were removed from his blog.
+He later explained that his comments were 'satirical', and went further by saying that he has homosexual friends.
+Nonetheless, a spokesman for the Diocese of London made an announcement distancing the Bishop and fellow clergy from Mullen's statements, following which these comments were removed from his blog.
 He later apologised.
 Mullen has also called for tax-payer funded homosexual parades to be banned, describing them as "obscene".

-A Eurosceptic, Mullen was invited to address a United Kingdom Independence Party event at Chichester in March 2010, where he denounced the European Union and Islam.
+Mullen is Eurosceptic and in March 2010, he spoke at a United Kingdom Independence Party event in Chichester, where he denounced the European Union and Islam.
 He has mocked Muslims, saying there could be an "agreeable carnage" at the start of the annual Hajj in Mecca: "They usually manage to stampede and slaughter quite a few hundred of their co-religionists.
 Just imagine for a moment what a field day the BBC and the left-wing press in England would have if anything even remotely as bad as that happened in Vatican Square at Christmas or Easter".
 He added that Muslims "lend themselves to ridicule: sticking their arses in the air five times a day.
 How about a few little choruses, 'Randy Muslims when they die/Find 70 virgins in the sky'?"

 Mullen is a frequent contributor to the Wall Street Journal.
 He has also written for the Daily Telegraph in support of preserving traditional forms of Anglican worship.
 Mullen has argued it should be permissible to use force against a burglar, even that resulting in death, and that burglars forfeit all their rights by their actions.